mit-submit/submit-users-guide/source/running.rst

 We have two main computing resources on MIT campus: tier2 and tier3 clusters.
 Users can submit condor jobs through glideinWMS or bosco.

-Since condor jobs are running on external computing resouces, your storage area (``/home``, ``/work``, ``/data/``) is not accessable on the worknodes.
+Since condor jobs are running on external computing resouces, your storage area (``/home``, ``/work``, ``/ceph``) is not accessable on the worknodes.
 You either need to transfer the files through condor script, or use xrootd to transfer the files.

-The xrootd transfers is enabled for gluster (``/data/submit``) storage, how to use it, see `details <https://submit.mit.edu/submit-users-guide/storage.html>`_ in "storage" section.
+The xrootd transfers is enabled for ceph (``/ceph/submit/data``) storage, how to use it, see `details <https://submit.mit.edu/submit-users-guide/storage.html>`_ in "storage" section.

 Glidein submission for T2/T3.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~